-Do not judge researchers from your own group, or research(ers) you collaborate with or contribute to.
+- To avoid conflicts of interest, please do not award your star to a poster from your own research group, or research(ers) you collaborate with or contribute to.

 Overall look and layout